Skip to main content

 RegulatorsAFM, DNB

 DEGIRO is perhaps best known for its low fees and wide selection of financial products.
 There are no deposit or withdrawal fees, as well as inactivity fees.
-Commission-free trading is also available for selected ETFs found on this list.
+Low cost ETF trading is also available for selected list of ETFs found here.

 One of the cons of using DEGIRO is that bank transfers are the only deposit method available.